 Once everything balances, your will aquarium will regain its healthy state.
 You may want to allow your fish tank about 3-5 days to settle.

 If you feed your fish too much or too often, you risk getting cloudy aquarium water.
-Remember that the uneaten and decaying foods provide an ideal environment for the growth of bacteria.
-If you overfeed your fishes, the water cloudiness can result from food particles suspended/dissolved in the water or bacterial broth.
+Remember that uneaten and decaying foods provide an ideal environment for the growth of bacteria.
+If you overfeed your fish, the water cloudiness can result from food particles suspended/dissolved in the water or bacterial broth.

 Apparently, you will find that manufacturers of different fish foods indicate that you feed your pets several times per day.
 If you follow these instructions, especially for beginners with new aquariums, you must regulate the amount of food you are giving the fish.

 Besides, you need to know how to handle the fish food that drifts to the bottom of your tank.
 Basically, uneaten food will decay, and if the quantities are high enough, it will cause water cloudiness.
 To deal with the issue, bottom-feeder fish can help.

 This issue is very rampant in betta sororities because bettas don’t eat lots of food.
 If you keep bettas, you will need to be extra careful with the amount you feed your fish because it is elementary to pollute the tank.

 Here, you will need to partially change the water and vacuum the substrate.
 This will help clean the water, creating a safe and healthy environment for your critters.